0xae/asyncps/README.md

 ## About
-asyncps is part of my research on distributed systems, so do not expect a state--of--the--heart design, losely coupled modules.
+asyncps is part of my research on distributed systems, so do not expect a state--of--the--heart design or good coding practices, losely coupled modules.
 It was written for testing purposes only.
 It is an effort to design better distributed systems, mainly composed by these modules: